Happy #NoPornovember, Fighters! This month, we’re all about highlighting how change begins with each of us taking a stand for love in our communities.

 3. & 4.
 Lynae and Carmel from Wisconsin

-2018’s Fighter of the Year winners come as a package deal, not only because they’re twins, but also because they’ve been mutually dedicated alongside each other to spreading the facts in their part of the world on porn’s harms and the value of real love.
+2018’s Fighter of the Year winners were a package deal, not only because they’re twins, but also because they’ve been mutually dedicated alongside each other to spreading the facts in their part of the world on porn’s harms and the value of real love.

-Their journey of getting involved with Fight the New Drug began 5 years ago, when they saw a Facebook post from a friend in a red “Porn Kills Love” tee.
+Their journey of getting involved with Fight the New Drug began more than give years ago when they saw a Facebook post from a friend in a red “Porn Kills Love” tee.
 What started as a mutual interest in our posts on the social network grew into an active following of our blog and other social platforms for both Lynae and Carmel.
 Then, the conversations started—with their friends, parents, siblings, peers at school, and mentors.
 Anywhere they can talk about the issue, they do.

 Not long ago, they made huge waves in the Wisconsin community of La Crosse after the local university paid thousands of dollars to a porn performer to give a talk to students about sex education and porn, intended to help the campus celebrate their Free Speech Week.